-27 Are 'gardening leave' provisions typically used in employment terminations?
+30 Are 'gardening leave' provisions typically used in employment terminations?
+Do they have any special effect on benefits?

 Such provisions are occasionally used.
 They are permitted as long as the compensation provided during the period of leave and the length of the leave are reasonable.
+So long as the employment technically remains valid during the garden leave period, the garden leave will not have any special effects on mandatory benefits (see question 24).
+In connection with any contractual benefits, it depends on the applicable terms.